 Making your information stand out This information exists in many places online and in printed documents, some well-written and others less so.
 Good writing serves readers well if it:

 The writer's role in clear communication What do you, the writer or editor, know about what your readers need?
 Where are they when they read your document?
 Do they need to read twice to understand it and take action?
 As a writer or editor of legal information, you can help your readers by learning more about them and then making your writing as clear as possible.
 Learn about legal editing for clarity My Academy course, Editing for Plainer Legal Writing, will help you make your writing more useful and more interesting.
 And, that will actually make you more trustworthy and likeable.
 This study of complex language explains how.
 This course will guide you on how to edit information about the law—about people’s rights and responsibilities—to meet your clients' needs.
 You will learn to make these types of documents or content clearer for your readers, even if you are not a lawyer.
 In fact, the course is aimed at non-legal communicators who are tasked with presenting legal information.
 Join me February 10, 2020 for Editing for Plainer Legal Writing.
 Reserve your place now.
 You will sharpen your skills and win client appreciation.
+By Romina Marazzato Sparano, LanguageCompass.com Health literacy is defined as the ability to find, understand, and process information to make healthcare decisions.
+This definition is currently under review.
+The concern is that success in health communication does not only hinge upon an individual’s ability, but also on the accessibility, clarity, and actionability of health information and services offered.
+New course Plain Language 2.0 and Health Literacy is coming March 2020.
+Find out more.
+A wider understanding of health literacy sees it as a multidimensional construct that enables successful health communication.
+Health literacy is, then, the set of world and health knowledge, general intelligence and literacy, and social and communication skills that allow an individual to seek, obtain, understand, assess, and apply health information in daily life and health care contexts.
+This ability is mediated by:

 Health communication includes patients, providers, and caregivers, and often takes place in distressing or time-sensitive situations.
 Plain language has a vital role to play in aligning audiences, providers, and situations to produce better health outcomes.
 Health care and health information providers have a responsibility to provide information in plain language, that is, in clear and accessible language.
 This responsibility is also now promoted and even required through laws and regulations that “see” the benefits of plain language.
 One such regulation is the European Union Clinical Trials Regulation (EU CTR 536/2014) which includes a requirement for the submission of lay summaries to promote trust, partnership, and patient engagement.
 Another example: US hospitals now face financial penalties for high readmission rates, so they are turning to plain language in an effort to reduce re-hospitalization due to poor communication.
 In the new March 2020 Academy Advanced course, Plain Language 2.0 and Health Literacy, we will explore health literacy and how it can be improved.
 Considering text production in the wider context of health communication, we will focus on plain language strategies for clarity and accessibility.
 We will distinguish between strategies for textuality and strategies for adequacy.
 Textuality refers to how grammar, cohesion, and coherence create meaning in technical and lay texts.
 Adequacy refers to how register, style, and design inform the suitability of the text for the purpose and audience at hand.
 Looking forward to working with you.
 Romina.
 Romina is launching the new Academy Advanced course, Plain language offers benefits to writers, readers and organizations.
 With time and cost savings available for staff and happier clients, it makes sense to integrate it.
 We have great demands on our time, our minds and our budgets.
 Plain language is a great problem solver.
 Put plain language on your calendar for a clearer year ahead.
 What problems can plain language solve?
 If your clients, staff or volunteers aren't understanding your messages, then you have to spend time repeating instructions, clarifying procedures and answering questions.
 All these are unnecessary, if your original message meets these plain language guidelines: 1. is easy to understand 2. can be quickly navigated to find what is wanted 3. is clear so it can be effectively acted on.
 Ask these of all your communications and see where you stand.
 Ask your readers for feedback.
 Why integrate plain language?
 There are so many benefits to plain language.
 Plain language is a simple process that when integrated into your writing tasks brings these benefits: 1.
 50% less time spent writing 2.
 40-60% less time spent reviewing 3.
 50% fewer drafts needed When you compare that to the reduced costs associated with producing information, it speaks savings.
 Check out our first blog of the year "Integrating clear visuals" for a closer look at how to be creative and clear at the same time.
 How do I spread the word?
 Plain language is a process and is best achieved with a team.
 You need to persuade or have a trainer or consultant sell your management team on the benefits of plain language.
 When the organization is ready to make the commitment, then consider a pilot project.
 Bringing in a trainer is helpful in developing staff skills and knowledge.
 It's also a great team builder.
 Integrate plain language practices into your style guide.
 Plain language is for everyone: management, staff and clients.
 It works for internal and external messages.
 Research shows no one likes to or wants to have to read information they can't easily understand.
 Take the lead.
 Choose this year to introduce, expand or celebrate your plain language program.
 Many organizations are making the commitment to plain language.
 This means all staff need the tools to make it happen.
 One route to success is to integrate plain language guidelines into your existing style guide or build an organizational style guide around one.
 Supporting this with training ensures staff have the skills and knowledge to put it into practice.
 Style documents explainedStyle Sheets